 Return Ready

-New Group coaching programme for the return-to-work experience
+New Group coaching programme to support the return-to-work experience

-• Design a return experience that starts before you go on mat leave, ending when you are settled back to work, clear on your long-term professional goals.
+We work with organisations to design a return experience that starts before mothers go on their mat leave, ending when they are settled back to work, clear on their long-term professional goals.

-• Offering community around the return, mothers at different points on their return journey, can share insights from a range of sectors.
+Like an NCT group for the return experience, we offer community and support around the return experience, with mothers at different points on their return journey sharing insights and wisdom, from a range of sectors.

-• Build in milestone conversations and training with employers to help mothers navigate the smooth and steady return period they need.
+We have built in milestone conversations and training with employers to help mothers navigate the smooth and steady return period they need.
+Raising awareness on some of the core challenges, and encouraging innovation where possible, we aim to positively impact company culture and the long term diversity of your teams.

 Mothers returning to work represent the highest, and most costly, point of attrition in the female leadership pipeline today.